ascribe/onion/README.md

 Visual Regression Testing
 -------------------------

-We're using [Gemini](https://github.com/gemini-testing/gemini) for visual regression tests because it supports PhantomJS and SauceLabs.
+We're using [Gemini](https://github.com/gemini-testing/gemini) for visual regression tests because it supports both PhantomJS2 and SauceLabs.

+See the [helper docs](docs/visual-regression-testing.md) for information on installing Gemini, its dependencies, and running and writing tests.

 Workflow